hernanchavezthielemann/GRO2LAM/README.md

 Then, without changing the folder, execute the run script:

     ~$ ./run
-After that an intuitive graphical user interface should appear
+After that an intuitive graphical user interface should appear.

 ## Usage